Gibson Guitars explained

 Some models are designed with a whammy bar.
 These will make the most out of your guitar’s nut by allowing for an increased angle and a better break angle.
 They will also reduce the noise of your strings when they go over the nut.

-The most important function of a string tree is to help maintain the correct break angle.
+The most essential function of a string tree is to help maintain the correct break angle.
 This is critical for proper intonation.
 A guitar with a poor break angle will produce a dead-string sound.

 Also read –> Famous Blues guitarists playing Gibson